woolo/CS2003_Fnd_Algorithm_Comp_Appl/README.md

-# CS2003-Lab
+# CS2033_Intro_Pgrm_Prob_Slvg
-This is a collection of lab projects for CS2003
+A collection of projects for CS2033 as part of the TU Code Workshop
-The collection includes all the lab assignments and projects.